Finding Your Way to Happiness and Joy

 - If you have experienced a loss, give yourself permission to go through the grieving process and don't berate yourself if you don't get everything on your to do list done or don't do everything as efficiently as you usually do.
 Just expect that you'll be "off" your game and that it is OK.

 - A positive attitude can be contagious.
 Research has shown this in business with greeters smiling and saying hello resulting in increased customer and employee satisfaction.
 We also see examples of this in the "pay it forward" scenarios where one person does a simple act of kindness for someone else and that inspires the second person to do the same for someone else.
 If you are really down, go do something nice for someone else and it will also give you a lift.
-A very simple act of charity that can help you get this boost is donating one of these boxes of 30 nutritious meals to an organization that feeds starving or malnourished children and adults.
+A very simple act of charity that can help you get this boost is donating through the GIVE program which donates algae products to undernourished children, adults and animals around the world.
 We have brain receptors that cause us to mimic certain actions of those around us like yawning or smiling.
 Paul Marsden, researcher at University of Sussex, reported that emotions like stress, anxiety, optimism, confidence and boredom are also mirrored this way.
 So being around someone else who is positive can help give you a boost too.
 Get out to a park, spiritual center or church, or somewhere else people are happy and upbeat to help get out of your funk.

 - Give yourself time to daydream and imagine what you want for your future.
 Spiritually, wish is one of the first stages to bringing forward a manifestation.
 Let your mind wander free and try out all the possibilities of what your life can look like.